 Bagging is one of the most basic ensemble techniques.
 With bagging, you create a bunch of mini-datasets from your original data (with some repeats/crossovers) and train a separate model on each one.
 Then, you let them all vote or take the average of their predictions.

-Basically, it averages out the noise from each model, making the overall prediction more stable and less likely to be overly sensitive to the specific training data.
+Basically, it averages the noise across models, making the overall prediction more stable and less sensitive to the specific training data.
 This is very much like having a bunch of friends give you their opinions on a movie.
 Individually, they might be a bit biased, but together, their average opinion is usually pretty accurate.

-It also helps to avoid tunnel vision (overfitting) by training on different parts of the data, which makes the model better and less likely to just memorize the training set.
-Fair warning, while bagging does help prevent overfitting, it’s not a guaranteed solution for every type of overfitting scenario.
+It also helps avoid tunnel vision (overfitting) by training on different parts of the data, making the model better and less likely to memorize the training set.
+Fair warning: while bagging helps prevent overfitting, it’s not a guaranteed solution for every overfitting scenario.

-Here is an example of how it can work using random forests as it is the most popular bagging-based algorithm.
-It builds multiple decision trees, and each is trained on a part of the data and features.
+Here is an example of how it works using random forests, as it is the most popular bagging-based algorithm.
+It builds multiple decision trees, each trained on a subset of the data and features.
 The predictions from all the trees are either averaged (for regression tasks) or voted on and determined by majority rule (for classification tasks).

 2. Boosting